manojshendge9999/Contactdir/README.md

 User can search contact by name.
 User can serach contact by mobile number.

-It also Contains functionality to validate mobile number iserting it into file.
+It also Contains functionality to validate mobile number inserting it into file.